 I presume you have heard that vertical lines lengthen.
 That is why you should look for vertical details in your jeans and pants, which can make your legs look longer.

-The most obvious is to go for vertical prints. if you are not a big fan of the black and white zebra-looking stripes all the time, you could opt for vertical prints that are more subtle, like Pull-On Stripe Pants ($118.00)
+The most obvious is to go for vertical prints. if you are not a big fan of the black and white zebra-looking stripes all the time, you could opt for vertical prints that are more subtle, like this Pinstripe Straight Pants ($43.99)